googlecodelabs/tools/site/README.md

 `--codelabs-dir` - absolute or relative path on disk where codelabs are stored.
 Any filters will be applied to these codelabs, and then the resulting selection is symlinked into the build folder.
-The default value is "../../content/web".
+The default value is "." (the current directory).

 `--codelabs-filter` - regular expression by which to filter codelabs IDs for inclusion.
 If a filter is not specified, all codelabs are included.